kmnvz-mayvez/appbg/README.md

 * `Auth`
   * The authentication is responsible for creating users
 * `Gateway`
-  * The gateway microservice is responsible for managing requests that comes from the frontend
+  * The gateway is responsible for managing requests that comes from the frontend
   * Every request that comes from the frontend must pass through the `API Gateway Service`
   * The communication style used in the service is the `Request/Response` pattern.
+* `Computing`
+  * Computing is responsible to processing the images
+  * Convert the result to Json file

 ## Docker containers
 * create new containers